 The College Board’s AP United States Government and Politics Advanced Placement Examination now asks students to complete a Project Requirement of action civics.
 States should pass legislation that ensures that no high school class may teach an Advanced Placement class that requires service-learning, civic engagement, action civics, or any cognate activity; that no state money may fund taking advanced placement tests that require action civics; and that no public university may give credit to courses that include service-learning, civic engagement, action civics, or any cognate activity.

-Civics reformers should use the State Public Information toolkit to learn how to inform policymakers and fellow constituents about action civics and proper civics education.
+Civics reformers should use the State Policy Information toolkit to learn how to inform policymakers about action civics and proper civics education.